rossumai/university/docs/learn/coupa/index.md

 :::

-## High level architecture schema
+## Coupa API Integration architecture

 ![Coupa API Integration architecture](img/coupa-api-integration-architecture.png)

 ## Usage

-1. First of all, you need to [setup the integration](./coupa-integration-setup.md)
+1. First of all, you need to [setup the integration](./coupa-integration-setup.md) with Coupa
 2. Then you probably want to create some [imports](./coupa-import-setup.md)
 3. Setup **Data Matching** (TBD)
 4. Setup **Business Rules** (TBD)